-Dr. Baluja's vision is the Aim of IRTE: That only a scientifically developed Traffic Management System can deliver safety on the roads, and catalyze the process of efficiency in traffic and transport management which would help build the basis of a sustainable economy for the country.
+- Aim: To develop a Scientific Traffic Management System that can deliver safety on the roads, & catalyze the process of efficiency in traffic and transport management which would help build the basis of a sustainable economy for country.

 Dr. Baluja recognizes that the domain of Traffic Management encompasses the areas of traffic engineering, transport management, driver training, and road user awareness, traffic enforcement, and post-crash management.
 The Foundations of such a system rests upon need-based legislation and related Codes of Practice and Standard Operating Procedures which are to be regularly updated.